 - Why Authenticity Attracts More Customers

-Jennifer: Hello and welcome to the Third Paddle Podcast.
+Jennifer: Hello and welcome to the podcast.
 My name is Jen McFarland, and I’m joined today by Tim McCain.
 If you’ve ever thought that your entrepreneurial journey was the most unique thing that you’ve ever heard, well, I’ve got news for you because the man sitting in front of me has a pretty sweet journey into entrepreneurship.
 All that and more on the Third Paddle.
 Okay.

 Jennifer: All right.
 Well, welcome back.
 Joined today by Tim McCain.
 We met at Chatcolabs [00:00:30] at Northwest Leadership Lab.
 On the last episode, I talked about how I’m at Camp Twinlow here in Rathdrum, Idaho, learning all this cool stuff about leadership and developing leadership and Tim and Brian are all lab presenters this year.
 I just thought he had a cool story, so I thought I would ask him to be on the show.
 Welcome, Tim.